project-open-data/project-open-data.github.io/whitepapers/amount.md

   </tr>
   <tr>
     <td>Current Total Value of Award</td>
-    <td>Total amount obligated to date on a contract, including the base and exercised options.</td>
+    <td>For procurement, the total amount obligated to date on a contract, including the base and exercised options.</td>
   </tr>
   <tr>
     <td>Potential Total Value of Award</td>
-    <td>TTotal amount that could be obligated on a contract, if the base and all options are exercised.</td>
+    <td>For procurement, the total amount that could be obligated on a contract, if the base and all options are exercised.</td>
   </tr>
 </table>